 I recommend this as a side dish.
 The carrots pair really well with anything roasted or are great on their own as a snack.
 Coconut oil is one of my favourite ingredients here, as it’s a healthy oil for roasting (it can tolerate high temperatures without becoming unstable) and is slightly sweet and creamy, which makes it perfect for roasting carrots.
 The maple syrup lightly caramelizes the carrots and makes them incredibly moreish!

-Bake for 20 minutes, until carrots are tender, sizzling and colourful.
+- Bake in the oven for 20 minutes, until carrots are tender, sizzling and bright in colour.
 Best enjoyed hot!